info@icccto.com

 Sarah Murphy – Executive Director

 Originally from the foothill of the Mourne Mountains, in Co.
-Down, Sarah moved to Toronto in August 2022.
-With 15 years marketing experience, Sarah has worked for a number of multi-national companies, from Nintendo (in Ireland) and Aer Lingus (in NYC), to more recently spending almost a decade in Australia, working in the drinks industry and in large scale retail.
+Down, Sarah moved to Toronto in 2022.
+With 15 years marketing experience, Sarah has worked for a number of multi-national companies, from Nintendo (in Ireland) and Aer Lingus (in NYC), to more recently spending almost a decade in Australia, working in various brand marketing roles.
 Sarah returned to Ireland in 2018 to work for Ireland’s largest builders merchants, Chadwicks Group.
-Since arriving to Toronto, Sarah landed her ideal role as Marketing Manager at a boutique Interior Design firm, Laura Stein Interiors and also studying interior design part-time.
+Since arriving to Toronto, Sarah leads the Marketing at a boutique Interior Design firm, Laura Stein Interiors.

 In her spare time, Sarah is a keen team sports enthusiast, and was delighted to win a Camogie Club All-Ireland medal with her home club Clonduff in 2019.
 More recently before arriving to Canada, Sarah represented Ireland in the International Tag Rugby Series in Limerick.
-While in Canada, Sarah is enjoying the great outdoors, going to the gym, and has also joined a local ski club in Toronto.
+While in Canada, Sarah is enjoying the great outdoors and has joined a local ski club in Toronto, as well as playing Camogie with Le Cheile Camogie Club.

-Sarah is looking forward to bringing her experience from being involved in the Sydney Chamber of Commerce, to Toronto, and getting more involved in supporting business connections across Canada and Ireland.
+Sarah is looking forward to bringing her experience from being involved in the Irish-Australian Chamber of Commerce, to Toronto, and getting more involved in supporting business connections across Canada and Ireland.

 Rob McDonnell – Board Member & Former President